top of page

 CLAIRE LUCHETTE

-Claire Luchette is the author of the novel Agatha of Little Neon and a National Book Foundation 5 Under 35 Honoree.
+Claire Luchette is the author of the novel Agatha of Little Neon (FSG, 2021) and the recipient of a Whiting Award.
+Their second novel, Swans, and a story collection, Big Whoop, are forthcoming from FSG.

 2010 - present